Things to avoid while building MVP

 Don’t automate

-Don’t automate tasks that didn’t get repetitive yet.
+Don’t automate tasks that aren’t repetitive yet.

 Use 3rd-party solutions